 Almost inevitably, a Sentry Gun will resemble a fixed machine gun, though they can technically be of nearly any shape.
 Even so, they tend to take several distinct appearances.
 Here are the most common forms of them:

 - Gun(s) mounted on legs: A gun which is put on metallic legs, usually a tripod or tetrapod.
 This type of Sentry Gun is commonly semi-portable and can be unmounted more easily than the rest of the subtypes.

 - A surface-mounted gun: These are the guns that look like normal guns, but are firmly mounted on place and can be found on floors, ceilings and walls.
 Sometimes they can also hide inside the surface they are on.

 - Hemisphere with barrel(s): This type of turret looks like a metallic hemisphere (sometimes more of a sphere is visible, sometimes less), usually with a groove where the gun barrel is located.
-These tend shoot to more futuristic stuff like Energy Balls, laser beams and more.
+These tend to shoot more futuristic stuff like Energy Balls, laser beams, and more.